draftdev/jobs/sales-director.md

 [Read more in our feature on TechCrunch](https://techcrunch.com/2021/07/29/draft-dev-ceo-karl-hughes-on-the-importance-of-using-experts-in-developer-marketing/)

-**And now we're looking for someone to join as our first Sales and Marketing Director!**
+**We're profitable and bootstrapped in a highly in-demand niche, so now is the perfect time to come in and help grow a high-potential service business!**

 ### Day-to-Day Responsibilities:
 - Oversee existing marketing efforts to drive traffic and calls
-- Maintain our inbound marketing strategy (content, referrals, and social media) to maximize the sales pipeline
+- Maintain our inbound marketing strategy (content, referrals, and social media) and team to maximize the sales pipeline
 - Run tests on new growth tactics (outbound, paid ads, webinars, etc.)
 - Build relationships with potential clients, partners, and industry experts to drive awareness
 - Sit in on sales calls to help improve our processes